Crazy-Unicooorn/crazy-guessr/README.md

 This is to make the learning process as optimal as it can be.

+> [!NOTE]
-_The project is hosted on Github Pages, which is a free service for static websites.
+> The project is hosted on Github Pages, which is a free service for static websites.
 This means that we are trying to keep the website simple and easy to use.
-We will not include features that would require a server, such as leaderboards._
+We will not include features that would require a server, such as leaderboards.

 ## <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Folded%20Hands.png" alt="Folded Hands" width="24" height="24" /> Contributing